tdwg/website/about/constitution/index.md

 11. provides timely notification of progress towards goals; and
 12. otherwise acts to fulfil the goals of TDWG.

 ### 5.3 Executive Committee meetings and quorum

 The Executive Committee shall meet and report to the membership at least once each calendar year.

 A majority of Executive Committee members constitutes a quorum and must participate to conduct official business.
 Because TDWG is a global organization, participation is not required to be in real-time.
-Pariticipation may include communication by any means accessible to all members, such as meeting in person, by teleconference, online chat, email, and document sharing.
+Participation may include communication by any means accessible to all members, such as meeting in person, by teleconference, online chat, email, and document sharing.
 Voting may be by voice, gesture, paper, or electronic expression as directed by the Chair.

 ### 5.4 Conflicts of interest

 TDWG shall develop, adopt, and maintain a Conflict of Interest Policy.
 The Executive Committee as a whole, and each member individually, must abide by that policy.

 ## Article 6.
 Executive Committee Members